omerhakim/Mode_2_Project/README.md

 <img src = "./images/image19.png" style = max width = 50%>
 <img src = "./images/image20.png" style = max width = 50%>

 During the process I found out that predicting Happiness can be very complicated and that some variables cancel others or have different influence in different countries.
-In general, the main variable which I created was based on **log of GDP per Capita**.
+In general, the most influental variable on the prediction of Happiness is **log of GDP per Capita**.
 Other variable which stayed part of the final model where Death-rate,GINI Coefficient and local dummy variables of specific areas (NEAR_EAST and SUB_SAHARAN_AFRICA)

+Below is the  final Model OLS report, Residual and Q-Q Plot.